Skip to main content

 Postdoctoral Fellowship in Violence Prevention Research

-CVP’s postdoctoral fellowship is an opportunity for those who have completed a doctoral degree to join our team for up to two years to advance their studies.
+Our postdoctoral fellowship is an opportunity for those who have completed a doctoral degree to join our team for up to two years to advance their studies.
+Recognizing that violence prevention is an expansive and multidisciplinary field, we welcome outstanding investigators whose work addresses the causes, consequences, and prevention of multiple forms of interpersonal and self-directed violence in the United States.
 Fellows collaborate on existing research projects and lead studies and grant proposals of their own initiative, all with support and mentoring from our faculty.

 Research Grant Award Program

-The California Firearm Violence Research Center offers small and large grants to support rigorous and equitable research on the causes, consequences, and prevention of violence and evaluations of policies and interventions for reducing firearm-related harm.
-The grant program is open to non-CA FVRC investigators
+As part of our effort to grow the field of violence research, we support external investigators through the California Firearm Violence Research Center's (CA-FVRC) research grant award program.
+The program offers small and large grants to support rigorous and equitable research on the causes, consequences, and prevention of violence and evaluations of policies and interventions for reducing firearm-related harm.

 Professional Training for Clinicians